Dummies Theatre: History

 In 1996, the group created Go Weast, the first of three pieces on alienation.
 As the early 1990s recession was ending in Montreal, empty stores filled with new businesses and the group rented the second floor of a newly moved grocery store (Segal's), which later became the home of Mainline Theatre.
-Go Weast's success and subject matter along with its stunning dream-like 16mm original footage of visuals of Canada and Canadians attracted the attention of Festival de Théâtre des Amériques’s Artistic Director Marie-Helen Falcon, making Dummies Theatre the first English Theatre company from Québec to be invited to partake in the international event.
+Go Weast's success and subject matter along with its stunning dream-like 16mm original footage of visuals of Canada and Canadians attracted the attention of Festival de Théâtre des Amériques's Artistic Director Marie-Hélène Falcon, making Dummies Theatre the first English Theatre company from Québec to be invited to partake in the international event.
 The play Medea in the Media followed in 1998 and was performed in the same space, which had become the company's permanent home.
+Theatre Critic Aurèle Parisien described the experimental group's imprint on Montreal's Main at the end of the millennium.

+The intriguing black posters appeared along Montreal's Saint-Laurent Boulevard and other key locations in early May.
+Beside “Dummies Theatre” in small print, the large, luminescent blue-on-black block of type on the top says “Medea in the Media” - an alliteration as seductive as it is confusing, leaving a nagging impression of misreading.
+A band of haunting black and white images across the middle of the poster has the same effect, seducing while eluding straightforward comprehension: on the left, a misty field with a bit of railway track; on the right, the rippled surface of a sea or lake.
+The two images bleed into each other in a middle panel where the field, the railway track and the curving side of a moving train become immersed in a film of watery ripples.
+In the lower part of the poster the same mysterious blue type proclaims “Free Theatre,” providing dates and a nameless Saint-Laurent Boulevard address.
+Anyone checking the address on the way up the street would discover a door leading into a stairway to the second floor above Segal's Supermarket.

 In 2000, the group produced its last creation before disbanding, Dummies in the Mirror.
 This was an introspective piece that used the lighting technician as a third actor with a wired console providing the only illumination.